Masquerade (book): Publication and search

-Bamber Gascoigne, having been asked by Williams to witness the burial of the hare and to document the contest from beginning to end, wrote the book Quest for the Golden Hare.
-He summarised his experiences thus:
+Williams was receiving 100 letters per week at his cottage in Gloucestershire, and he had to open and check every one to check if any of them contained the correct answer.
+Gascoigne, having been asked by Williams to witness the burial of the hare and to document the contest from beginning to end, did so in his book Quest for the Golden Hare.
+Gascoigne summarised his experiences thus: